Schiffer variations and the generic Torelli theorem for hypersurfaces: Introduction

+We will explain in Section \ref{secnounou} why the ``very general'' assumption is natural in this statement.
+This is related to the Cattani-Deligne-Kaplan theorem \cite{CDK} which implies that the set of pairs $(f,\,{f'})$ such that an isomorphism as in (\ref{eqisopol}) exists is a countable union of closed algebraic subsets in $U_{d,n}\times U_{d,n}$, where $U_{d,n}$ is the moduli space of smooth hypersurfaces of degree $d$ in $\mathbb{P}^{n}$.

-is isomorphic to $X_f$.} \begin{rema}{\rm The Torelli theorem is usually stated for the polarized period map.
-However, by Mumford-Tate group considerations, we can see that, except in the case of cubic surfaces, the Hodge structure on the primitive cohomology of $X_f$ has a unique polarization (up to a scalar) for very general $X_f$.
-So the polarized and nonpolarized statements are equivalent. } \end{rema} \begin{rema}{\rm The Torelli theorem is usually stated for integral Hodge structures.
-The fact that we can work with rational Hodge structures is related to the nature of the proof which relies on the study of the (complex!) variation of Hodge structures for hypersurfaces of given degree and dimension and its local invariants.} \end{rema} The reason for the ``very general'' assumption in this statement is the fact that, by Cattani-Deligne-Kaplan \cite{CDK}, the set of pairs $(X,\,X')$ such that an isomorphism as in (\ref{eqisopol}) exists, is a countable union of closed algebraic subsets in $U_{d,n}\times U_{d,n}$, where $U_{d,n}$ is the moduli space of smooth hypersurfaces of degree $d$ in $\mathbb{P}^{n}$.
-Th generic Torelli theorem thus says that, among these closed algebraic subsets, only the diagonal dominates $U_{d,n}$ by the first projection.
+\begin{rema}{\rm The Torelli theorem is usually stated for the isomorphisms of polarized Hodge structures.
+However, using infinitesimal arguments (see \cite[6.3.1]{voisinbook}) we can see that, except in the case of cubic surfaces, the Hodge structure on the primitive cohomology of $X_f$ has a unique polarization (up to a scalar) for very general $X_f$.
+So the polarized and nonpolarized statements are equivalent. } \end{rema}